kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 ```

-The following image illustrates the same.
+The following image illustrates the response

 !["graphiql"](https://user-images.githubusercontent.com/9062443/44010356-80865618-9ecf-11e8-8297-fe947766a200.png "graphql")

+*note*: please ensure apollo server version 1.0 is used